 Most Romantic Restaurant

 Although it’s had a few recently new restaurants over the past few years, the 18th isn’t particularly known for having the best restaurants in Paris, let alone romantic ones.
 However, a wonderfully seductive ambiance is paired with excellent food at Le Sourire de Saigon.
 A favorite of residents of the Caulaincourt area of the 18th (and of some discreet celebrities who live in the vicinity), the dimly lit restaurant serves excellent quality, refined Vietnamese food, probably some of the best in town.
 The service is always very professional and they have some more secluded tables for two.
 If your sweetheart is a vegetarian, you can both be pleased with your meal thanks to their notable veggie items.
-If you were hoping for a French option in the district, you can great contemporary cuisine in the smart neo-bistrot near Abbesses Seb’On or the second floor of the Brasserie Barbès is romantic at night, plus their menu has something to please all palates (read more in this article it’s included in).
+If you were hoping for a French option in the district, you can great contemporary cuisine in the smart neo-bistrot near Abbesses Seb’On or the second floor of the Brasserie Barbès is romantic at night, plus their menu has something to please all palates (read more in this article it’s included in) or if you’re looking for vegetarian friendly dining in the area see my article here.

 Most Romantic Bar